edwardbarnabas/Ardublock-standalone/README.md

 - Arduino IDE needs to be installed but not running in order for the code to work since it runs using arduino_debug.exe

 Notes:
+- 20200626: Added support of arduino-cli and made compatible with windwos and mac installer
 - 20200619: Linux path added to support linux.
 Updated GUI.
 Allow user to select Barnabas project to dynamically change available blocks shown.
 - 20200614: Now works with Mac
 - 20200610: Only tested on 64-bit Windows.